izennn/DockerForDummies/README.md

 Once a repo with Dockerfile is cloned/pulled, run `docker build` to build a docker container, then `docker run` to deploy the newly made app onto docker engine

+We designed this "boiler template" so that you can pull this repository, run `docker-compose up`, open `localhost:8888`, and work in the container's Jupyter Notebook

 #### Quick note on `run` vs `compose`

 `docker run` *runs processes in isolated containers.* When `docker run` is executed, it is *isolated* in the sense that it has its own file system, its own networking, and its own isolated process tree separate from the host.
 More defailed description of `docker run` can be found below